BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 Integra Live also has an Info View showing information about the the application and documentation for your project.

 ### Arrange View
 The Arrange View is the main view of the application.
-It allows audio processing *blocks* to be arranged spatially in a manner that makes sense for the music being created.
-It also allows interactive elements to be added by routing external controllers or automated envelopes to a range of control parameters.
+It enables audio processing *blocks* to be be created and arranged on a musical timeline.
+It also enables interactive elements to be added through the Routing and Scripting tabs in the Properties Panel.

 #### Blocks
-A *block* is a small collection of connected *modules*. *blocks* are used to organise *modules* into logical groupings that make musical sense.
-One example is the 'PitchDetection' *block* included with the application, which contains a pitch detector, the frequency of which is mapped to a simple tone generator.
+A *block* is a container for adding and connecting *modules*. *blocks* are used to organise *modules* into groupings that make musical sense.
+One example is the “SpectralDelay” *block* included in the Integra Live Block Library.
+This *block* contains a stereo soundfile player feeding into two filters and two spectral delays.

 - To add a *block* from the Block Library, click the *block* name and drag it onto a *track*